CIS550-KFPanda/CreditsWorld/README.md

 The goal of this project is to create a website that A&R managers could visit to learn about what type of connections worked in the past, to create more meaningful connections in the future.

 ## Server
-To run the server
+To run the server:
 ```
 cd server
 node server
 ```

 ## Client
-To run the client
+To run the client:
 ```
 cd client
 npm start